w-diesel/springapp/README.md

 installation:

+- rabbitmq
 - MongoDB server
 - JBoss/Wildfly (default settings)
-- git clone && mvn package
+- git clone && mvn clean package

 in order to fill the database, one or more POST-requests should be send: